Haron Din: Allah word issue

 This particular issue tests the consensus of the ulema based party.
 Their top leaders including the likes of Nik Abdul Aziz Nik Mat and Abdul Hadi Awang, were supporting the word be used by Malaysian Catholics in their Malay version of the Bible.
 Haron however, opposed this idea by saying that it is an abomination for permitting such action.
 This caused a split in PAS as Haron was deemed as a prominent Islamic scholar.
 Haron stated that he did not agree to allow non-Muslim to use the word Allah.

 Death

-Haron died on 15 September 2016 at the Stanford University Hospital in San Francisco, California, United States at the age of 75 after being in a coma.
-His body was buried at Five Pillars Farm, a Muslim Cemetery at 1761 Laughlin Rd, Livermore, California.
-Before his departure to the United States, he told his family and party leaders that he wanted to be buried in the country where he held his last breath.
-Muslims believe having a quick burial following death is the best and not putting the deceased and his family members in further suffering.
-His family executed his wishes instead of flying the body on a long haul flight for customary burial on the home soil.
+Haron died on 16 September 2016 at the Stanford University Hospital in San Francisco, California, United States at the age of 76 after being in a coma.